 Many of the books on apologetics or biblical reliability provide a chart of the gap between the original manuscript and the earliest copy that we have: Plato (1200 years), Thucydides, History (1300 years), and Tacitus, Annals (1000 years).
-That smallest gap is Homer's Iliad (500 years).
+That smallest gap is Homer's Illiad (500 years).

 By contrast, the gap for the New Testament is just a few decades.

-Above, we mentioned the importance of the Dead Sea Scrolls.
-Until their discovery, there was a significant gap between the original and the earliest copy (around AD 900).
-The discovery allowed us to now see there was an accurate transmission over a 1000-year period.
+Until the discovery of the Dead Sea Scrolls, there was a significant gap between the original and the earliest copy.
+The discovery allows us to now see there was an accurate transmission over a 1000-year period.